What’s sodium polyacrylate?

 - would melt in one month after absorbing water becoming gel form.

-It’s unwise to use Sodium polyacrylate as water retaining agent.
+It’s unwise to use Sodium polyacrylate as the water-retaining agent.
 It’s no working and would cause salinization of soil.